praj0080/Assignment-1/README.md

 # Flask Auth0 App - Logging, Monitoring & Alerting

-This project demonstrates a secure Flask web application using Auth0 for authentication, deployed on Azure, with Application Insights for logging, KQL for detection, and Azure Alerts for monitoring.
+In this project we will display a secure Flask web application based on Auth0 auth, hosted on Azure, with a logging solution based on Application Insights, detection capabilities based on KQL, and monitoring based on Azure Alerts.

 ---

 ## 🔧 Setup Instructions

 ### 1. Auth0 Setup
-## 🔧 Setup Instructions

-### 1. ⚙️ Auth0 Setup

 1. Go to [Auth0 Dashboard](https://manage.auth0.com/)
-2. Create a new **Regular Web Application**
+2.Make a new **Regular Web Application**
-3. Under the **Settings** tab:
+3. On the tab **Settings**:
-   - Add your callback URL (e.g., `https://flask-auth0-app.azurewebsites.net/callback`)
+- Enter your own callback URL (i.e. `https://flask-auth0-app.azurewebsites.net/callback`)
-   - Add your logout URL (e.g., `https://flask-auth0-app.azurewebsites.net`)
+- Add your logout URL (`https://flask-auth0-app.azurewebsites.net`)
-   - Set allowed web origins: `http://localhost:5000`, etc.
+- Allowed web origins are set to: `http://localhost:5000`, etc.
-4. Get the following credentials from the app settings:
+4. In the settings of the app, acquire the following credentials:
 - `AUTH0_CLIENT_ID`
 - `AUTH0_CLIENT_SECRET`
 - `AUTH0_DOMAIN`

 ### 2. Azure Setup
-1. Create an **Azure App Service** (Linux) using Python 3.10 runtime.
+1. An **Azure App Service** (Linux) is created with Python 3.10 runtime.
-2. Create an **Application Insights** instance and link it to your App Service.
+2. Make an instance of Application Insights and connect it with your App Service.
-3. Deploy your Flask app via GitHub or Azure CLI.
+3. Use GitHub or Azure CLI to deploy your Flask.
-4. Enable logging under **App Service → Monitoring → Application Insights**.
+4. Turn on logging in **App Service App Service Monitoring Application Insights**.

 ### 3. Create `.env` File